• Skip to primary navigation

 Festive Margaritas

-A classic margarita with a really good blanco tequila, fresh lime juice and agave is by far my favourite cocktail.
+A classic margarita with a really good blanco tequila (I love Gran Centenario or Altos Blanco), fresh lime juice and agave is by far my favourite cocktail.
 As proven by my Irn Bru Margarita and Strawberry Tequila Fizz, I do also love a twist to the classic margarita.
 I find that margaritas are usually best served with a big side of sunshine though!

 Adding some Amaretto and orange juice really brings a subtle winter warmth to this typically sunny weather cocktail.
 The sweetness from the orange and Amaretto also means that you can skip the agave or sugar, so I’m telling myself these are guilt free…